 Strategies to Maximize GST/HST Tax Credit Returns

-Use these tips to utilize the GST/HST tax credit fully.
+Use these tips to maximize your use of the GST/HST tax credit:

 Ensure eligibility and registration for the credit

-To receive the HST credit payments, you must meet the eligibility requirements mentioned above and file a personal income tax return before your HST payment dates can commence.
+To receive the GST/HST credit payments, you must meet the eligibility requirements mentioned above and file a personal income tax return before your payment dates can commence.

 Understand the impact of income and family size on the credit amount